poojanagure92/EDA_Project_Travel_Data/README.md

 What are the steps in EDA?

-There are many steps for conducting Exploratory data analysis. below are the  few steps Description of data
+There are many steps for conducting Exploratory data analysis. below are the  few steps :
+Description of data,
-Handling missing data
+Handling missing data,
-Handling outliers
+Handling outliers,
 Understanding relationships and new insights through plots

  🛠️ Builds with